 Paul

 Well, I had always been drawn to the ocean.
-I was, being born in Halifax and going to Nova Scotia almost every year and summer.
-The ocean was just part of my life.
-And somewhere around grade, 10 or 11, I was convinced that I wanted to be in the Coast Guard.
+Being born in Halifax and going to Nova Scotia almost every year and summer, the ocean was just part of my life.
+And somewhere around grade 10 or 11, I was convinced that I wanted to be in the Coast Guard.
 It would take me to the East Coast that I loved, keep me on the water for my entire life.

 And it is.
 It has been.
-And I never look back.
+And I never looked back.
 I don’t know where I got it in my head.
 I thought it was my idea and nobody else had this idea, but apparently I was wrong.
-There’s a whole industry that was building up at the time, so I probably picked it up somewhere else, but I took it on as my own.
+There was a whole industry that was building up at the time, so I probably picked it up somewhere else, but I took it on as my own.

 Veronica